JOURNAL ARTICLE

 Add to saved papers

-The Risk of Cardiovascular and Cerebrovascular Disease in Men with a History of Priapism.
+The Risk of Cardiovascular and Cerebrovascular Disease in Men With a History of Priapism.

-Journal of Urology 2022 September 10
+Journal of Urology 2023 January

 PURPOSE: Priapism is a debilitating condition that affects sexual function.
 As a majority of cases are idiopathic, investigators have hypothesized underlying vascular dysfunction which may predispose men to priapism.
 We sought to determine if men are at risk for other sequelae of vascular dysfunction such as cardiovascular and thromboembolic disease after a priapism event.